 - Customer Due Diligence (CCD)

-CIP refers to the process that identifies and confirms the identity of customers, while CCD is the process of onboarding the customer.
+CIP refers to the process that identifies and confirms the identity of customers, while CCD is the process of onboarding the customer or performing key transactions like loan applications.
 To complete CIP and CCD processes, the customer needs to supply relevant ID documents.

 Read more on - How do banks verify Identity?